 A party to a foreign arbitration may likewise petition the regional trial court to recognise and enforce a foreign arbitral award, which shall be governed by the Convention on the Recognition and Enforcement of Foreign Arbitral Awards 1958 (the New York Convention).

 A foreign corporation not licensed to do business in the Philippines may seek recognition and enforcement of a foreign arbitral award in accordance with the provisions of the ADR Act of 2004.

 Under the Rules for Admiralty Cases, the enforcement of an arbitral award or judgment against a ship is regarded as an in rem action, upon which an application for a warrant of arrest may be made.

-In 2017, the Philippines was ranked as the fourth-largest shipbuilding nation in the world in terms of newbuild completion volume, following South Korea, China and Japan.
-This was mainly attributable to the presence of industry heavyweights such as Tsuneishi Heavy Industry of Japan, which owns and operates a shipyard in Balamban, Cebu, and Hanjin Heavy Industries of Korea, which then owned and operated a shipyard in Subic Bay, Olongapo.
+In 2017, the Philippines was ranked as the fourth-largest shipbuilding nation in the world in terms of newbuild completion volume, following South Korea, China and Japan.25 This was mainly attributable to the presence of industry heavyweights such as Tsuneishi Heavy Industry of Japan, which owns and operates a shipyard in Balamban, Cebu, and Hanjin Heavy Industries of Korea, which formerly owned and operated a shipyard in Subic Bay, Olongapo.
 Unfortunately, Hanjin Heavy Industries filed for bankruptcy in 2019.
-As at the first quarter of 2020, Hanjin Heavy was still searching for a white knight to bail out the US$400 million owed to Philippine banks and the US$900 million owed to Korean lenders.
-As a result, it is unlikely that the Philippines will maintain its standing as a global leader in shipbuilding.
+As at the first quarter of 2020, Hanjin Heavy was still searching for a white knight to bail out the US$400 million owed to Philippine banks and the US$900 million owed to Korean lenders.26 As a result, it is unlikely that the Philippines will maintain its standing as a global leader in shipbuilding.

 ii Contracts of carriage